as examples of the best design of their era.

 Later Masthead for new series supplements.

-There were subtle changes to the masthead from about volume 90 but the biggest change was pictorial covers for special issues, some in full colour and a few of which are show below.
+There were subtle changes to the masthead from volume 86 (1902) but the biggest change was pictorial covers for special issues, some in full colour and a few of which are show below.
+The first of these was the first Automobile issue on 13 May 1899 and they became more frequent at the turn of the century.
 Some, such as the 1908 issue, show remarkably modern design techniques

 Scientific American masthead later new series